Martha E Hoffman

-CHIC (Canine Health Information Center) is sponsored by AKC/Canine Health Foundation and Orthopedic Foundation for Animals.
+The CHIC (Canine Health Information Center) DNA Repository is a DNA banking project sponsored by AKC/Canine Health Foundation and Orthopedic Foundation for Animals.
 Contributing to this project will be one of the most important things you can do to preserve the future of the Collie breed.
 With the gene pool of all purebred dogs shrinking, breeders need to make health testing the cornerstone of their breeding program.
 With your help, we will have a DNA bank that all approved researchers will have access to when they need samples for genetic research projects.
 As a donor, you will have access to your dog’s DNA when new tests become available.
 By banking blood samples, DNA will be extracted from the blood and then held at the University of Missouri.
 OFA believes this process will preserve the DNA forever.
 Please be a part of helping CHF and AKC/CHF researchers find genetic markers for bloat, epilepsy, cancer, and so many other health issues.
 Having samples available when new research studies become available will cut down the time for samples to be made available to researchers and lead to positive conclusions much faster.

 - CHF will pay the $20 CHIC DNA Banking Fee for all Collies